Two-photon absorption in silicon using real density matrix approach: Theory

 we obtain

-We may again define amplitudes of the form $Y^{(1)}_{ca\pm}, Y^{(1)}_{cb\pm}$, where the subscript ``c'' now indicates the involvement of continuum states.
-If, in the case of phonon emission, we encounter $\kappa^2<0$, we introduce where
+We may again define amplitudes of the form $Y^{(1)}_{caH\pm}, Y^{(1)}_{cbH\pm}$, where the subscript ``c'' now indicates the involvement of continuum states.
+If, in the case of phonon emission, we encounter $\kappa_H^2<0$, and introduce